Silage

 Silage is fodder made from green foliage crops which have been preserved by fermentation to the point of souring.
-It is fed to cattle, sheep and other ruminants.
+It is fed to cattle, sheep, and other ruminants.
 The fermentation and storage process is called ensilage, ensiling, or silaging.
-The exact methods vary, depending on available technology, local tradition and prevailing climate.
+The exact methods vary, depending on available technology, local tradition, and prevailing climate.

-Silage is usually made from grass crops including maize, sorghum or other cereals, using the entire green plant (not just the grain).
-Specific terms may be used for silage made from particular crops: oatlage for oats, haylage for alfalfa (haylage may also refer to high dry matter silage made from hay).
+Silage is usually made from grass crops including maize, rye, sorghum, or other cereals, using the entire green plant (not just the grain).
+Specific terms may be used for silage made from particular crops, such as oatlage for oats and haylage for alfalfa (haylage may also refer to high dry-matter silage made from hay).

 History

-Using the same technique as the process for making sauerkraut, green fodder was preserved for animals in parts of Germany since the start of the 19th century.
-This gained the attention of French agriculturist Auguste Goffart of Sologne, near Orléans.
+Using the same technique as the process for making sauerkraut, green fodder has been preserved for animals in parts of Germany since the start of the 19th century.
+This practice gained the attention of French agriculturist Auguste Goffart of Sologne, near Orléans.
 He published a book in 1877 which described the experiences of preserving green crops in silos.
 Goffart's experience attracted considerable attention.
 The conditions of dairy farming in the United States suited the ensiling of green maize fodder, and was soon adopted by New England farmers.
 Francis Morris of Maryland prepared the first silage produced in America in 1876.
 The favourable results obtained in the US led to the introduction of the system in the United Kingdom, where Thomas Kirby first introduced the process for British dairy herds.

-The modern silage preserved with acid and by preventing contact with air was invented by Finnish academic and professor of chemistry Artturi Ilmari Virtanen.
+Modern silage preserved with acid and prevented from contact with air was invented by Finnish academic and professor of chemistry Artturi Ilmari Virtanen.
 Virtanen was awarded the 1945 Nobel prize in chemistry "for his research and inventions in agricultural and nutrition chemistry, especially for his fodder preservation method", practically inventing modern silage.

 Early silos were made of stone or concrete either above or below ground, but it is recognized that air may be sufficiently excluded in a tightly pressed stack, though in this case a few inches of the fodder around the sides is generally useless owing to mildew.
 In the US, structures were typically constructed of wooden cylinders 35 to 40 ft in depth.

 In the early days of mechanized agriculture (late 1800s), stalks were cut and collected manually using a knife and horsedrawn wagon, and fed into a stationary machine called a "silo filler" that chopped the stalks and blew them up a narrow tube to the top of a tower silo.